 Here we find early dinosaurs and pterosaurs, forests that grew before the first flowers appeared, and giant marine reptiles more powerful and ferocious than any T-Rex.

-There are so many amazing fossils of the Jurassic Coast it would take a long time to go through them all.
-Here is a summary of the major groups to give you an idea of how diverse and abundant our fossils are.
+There are so many amazing fossils along the Jurassic Coast that it would take a long time to go through them all.
+Below is a summary of the major groups, to give you an idea of how diverse and abundant our fossils are.
 Take a look at the Fossil Finder database to see some more examples of fossils from these groups.

 Lobsters don’t just make a delicious dinner; they also make fantastic fossils.
 These animals haven’t changed very much over millions of years and would have lived as they do today, scavenging and hunting on the seabed for food.